factoredai/sokrates/README.md

 'Sokrates' is an ML-powered assistant to help write better questions!

 ## Repository Contents
+- The `app` directory contains all code necessary to run the HTTP service.
+- Most code is contained in the `app/app_core` package.
-- The `data_processing` package contains data extraction and preprocessing functionalities.
+- The `app_core.data_processing` package contains data extraction and preprocessing functionalities.
 Within it:

   - The `text_extract` package contains classes used to extract features from